YashasKamath/Markdown-Notes-App/README.md

-## Addes 4 features to the Markdown Notes App
+## Added 4 features to the Markdown Notes App

 1. Deleting a note.
 2. The title of the note would now be the first line of the note.